cdelmoral/dotfiles/opencode/.config/opencode/command/commit.md

 5. **Create the commit**: Use the appropriate git commit command with your crafted message.

-After creating the commit, confirm it was successful by showing the commit details.
+6. **Verify the commit**: After creating the commit, ALWAYS run `git log -1` to display the complete commit details for verification.